smarkesini/xpack/README.md

 **Notes**
 * installation * The order of installation should be Tomopy, cupy, mpi4py, then this package.
 Tomopy comes with its own libraries that override others.
+* the library saves the Sparse matrices or SpMV each time you change geometry (number of pixels, angles, rotation center, ...).
+To clear them, use xtomo.sparse_plan.clean_cache()

 ## Usage (command line)